KEEP Teaching trial: shaping the future of physics teaching

 Teaching physics is a rewarding profession and there is a recognised shortage of physics teachers.
 We want to increase the number of high-quality physics teachers and keep as many as we can in the profession.

 The KEEP Teaching project aims to help early-career physics teachers build successful and enduring careers.
 The trial is looking at ways to reduce teacher workload – particularly for early career teachers.
 It examines how this reduced workload impacts job satisfaction and teacher efficacy, factors which show strong associations with improved teacher retention.

 The findings from the KEEP Teaching trial will inform practice on effective ways to retain teachers of all three sciences, and teachers of other subjects.

 What is KEEP Teaching?

 KEEP Teaching is a national trial run by the IOP in England, independently evaluated by the Institute of Education at UCL, and funded by the Education Endowment Foundation and the Wellcome Trust.

-To take part in this data collection exercise you will be:
+To take part in this timetable collection exercise you will be: